dwave-examples/kibble-zurek/README.md

 Access the user interface with your browser at http://127.0.0.1:8050/.

-The demo program opens an interface where you can configure problems, submit these problems to a quantum computer, and compare the results to the Kibble-Zurek predictions.
+The demo program opens an interface where you can configure problems and submit these problems to a solver.

+Configuration options can be found in the [demo_configs.py](demo_configs.py) file.

 *Hover over an input field to see a description of the input and its range of* *supported values.*